 Judgement is required to determine which types of arrangements are considered to be a tax on income in contrast to an operating cost.
 Judgement is also required in determining whether deferred tax liabilities are recognized in the consolidated statement of financial position.
 Deferred tax assets, including those potentially arising from un-utilized tax losses, require management to assess the likelihood that the Company will generate sufficient taxable income in future periods, in order to recognise deferred tax assets.
 Assumptions about the generation of future taxable income depend on management's estimates of future operations and cash flows.
-These estimates of future taxable income are based on forecast cash flows from operations (which are impacted by production and sales volumes, commodity prices, reserves, operating costs, closure and rehabilitation costs, capital expenditure, and other capital management transactions) and judgement about the application of existing tax laws in each jurisdiction.
+These estimates of future taxable income are based on forecast cash flows from operating costs, closure and rehabilitation costs, capital expenditure, and other capital management transactions) and judgement about the application of existing tax laws in each jurisdiction.
 To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Company to realize deferred tax assets or offset these against any deferred tax liabilities recorded at the reporting date could be impacted.